awsdocs/aws-doc-sdk-examples/python/cross_service/textract_comprehend_notebook/README.md

 * An Amazon Simple Storage Service (Amazon S3) bucket.
 * An image in the S3 bucket containing text.

-You can create these resource by using the console or the AWS SDK for Python.
+You can create these resources by using the console or the AWS SDK for Python.

 ## Building the code